ARPBlueSteel/sacabambaspis/content/Subject Support by Group/Group 3/Business Folder/Business Notes.md

 - Providing customer service/experience
 - Earning a profit or surplus

+>[!note] Market Orientation
-Market Orientation - A marketing approach that focuses on making products that they can sell, rather than selling products that they can make.
+>A marketing approach that focuses on making products that they can sell, rather than selling products that they can make.
 The focus is on the customer's needs and wants.

 Greater Flexibility & Lower Risk High Costs for Market Research